nclient/NClient/README.md

 - **Integration with ASP.NET:** clients are available for all controllers out of the box.
 - **Asynchronous requests:** asynchronous and synchronous requests are supported.
 - **Resilience:** resilience is provided by different strategies.
 There is Polly support.
-- **Serialization to choose from:** various sterilizers can be used: Newtonsoft JSON, system JSON, system Xml, your own.
+- **Serialization to choose from:** various sterilizers can be used: Newtonsoft JSON, system JSON, system XML, your own.
 - **Response validation:** preset or custom validation of responses can be set.
 - **Auto mapping of responses:** native or your own models can be returned from the client instead of responses or DTO.
 - **Extension using handlers:** your custom logic can be added to the client parts using handlers.